 Thickening the Soup

-After some trial and error, I have found that a ratio of four cups (20 ounces) of squash to 2 cups of broth works well.
-The heavy cream and parmesan further help to thicken the soup.
-But if you make it and are dissatisfied with how thick it is, you have three options:
+After some trial and error, I have found that a ratio of four cups (20 ounces) of squash to 2 cups of broth works well to produce thick, silky soup without any flour.
+The heavy cream and Parmesan further help to thicken the soup.
+But if you make it and are dissatisfied with how thick it is, you have two options:

 Storing Leftovers